mradamcox/legiongis-pelicansite-src/content/posts/using-qigs-geoserver-and-postgis-to-maintain-vector-overlays-in-arches.md

     Database = arches_overlays<br>
     Username = postgres<br>
     Password = postgis<br>
-    _this is the default username/password combo for new Arches installation_
+    _this is the default username/password combo for a new Arches installation_

-4. Click "Test Connection", and once you get it working click "Ok" and then close the "Add PostGIS Table(s)" dialog.
+4. Click "Test Connection", and once you get it working click "Ok".

+    +  If you are going to use the existing "aux" schema tables in your app database, just find and add these now.
+You should see "parcels", "overlays", and "addresses".
+Be sure to refer back to the official Arches [documentation](http://arches-hip.readthedocs.org/en/latest/loading-data/#optional-gis-layers-for-administrative-areas) if you're doing this.
+When you're done editing in QGIS, just skip to the GeoServer section below.
+    +  Otherwise, close the dialog box, and continue with steps 4-6.

 5. Now, go to _Database > DB Manager > DB Manager_